February 26, 2020 by Katie Berg

 Look for commonalities in both what your competitor is saying about you, and the main reasons why they are winning deals.
 Together, these themes can surface the common objections and issues your salespeople need to navigate.

-It’s also important to consider what types of prospects you’re losing deals to.
+It’s also important to consider what types of prospects you’re losing deals to in deals that didn’t go your way.
 For example, you might notice through this exercise that your lost deals tend to be with smaller companies whose priority pain you aren’t best suited to serve in your market.
 This sort of information might mean you should tweak your prospecting efforts to find better-suited accounts, to improve your chances of closing from the outset.

 Finally, it’s time to craft strategies to counter the claims your competitors are making.